tungstenfabric/docs/contributor/rst-conv/titles.rst

    Heading 1
    =========

+   :Date: 2020-01-01

    Body of the first level section that includes general overview of the subject to be covered by the whole section.
    Can include several focused Heading-2-sections.
+   When it's a first Heading in a file it should be folowed by a :Date: directive with a date of last major update (or creation).
+   The date should be also updated when an old document is positively verified for being up-to-date.

    Heading 2
    ---------